wrljet/hercules-helper/README.md

 On MacOS, either Homebrew or MacPorts may be used.
 Supply either the --homebrew or --macports option accordingly.

+For MacOS and Homebrew, be sure /opt/homebrew/bin appears at the front of your search PATH, so newer packages from Brew override older defaults from MacOS or the Xcode command line tools. (this may only be a requirement for Apple M1 silicon -- to be determined)

 If packages need to be installed you may be asked to supply your sudo password.

 You will be prompted a number of times between the major steps, to give you a chance